Perturbation Theory and the Quantum Rabi-model: The Weyl law for some generalizations of the Quantum Rabi Model

 \section{The Weyl law for some generalizations of the Quantum Rabi Model}

 {\thesection.\arabic{equation}} In this section we deal with the asymptotic spectral properties of some generalizations of the Quantum Rabi Model.
-We extend to this setting the $2$-term asymptotics of the Weyl spectral counting function obtained in Malagutti and Parmeggiani \cite{MaPa} for semiregular SMGES systems (see Definition \ref{defSMGES}) modelled after the Jaynes-Cummings Model.
+We extend to this setting the $2$-term asymptotics of the Weyl spectral counting function obtained in Malagutti and Parmeggiani \cite{MaPa} for semiregular SMGES systems (see Definition \ref{defSMGES} above) modelled after the Jaynes-Cummings Model.
 In that paper the Jaynes-Cummings Model is written as a semiregular Non-Commutative Harmonic Oscillator, in the SMGES class as introduced in \cite{MaPa}: studying the high-energy spectral properties of this class of pseudodifferential systems, a Weyl law and a refined Weyl law (Theorems 7.8 and 7.9 in \cite{MaPa}) were obtained.
-(For the same class, also the meromorphic continuation of the spectral zeta-function \cite{Ma}, and a spectral quasi-clustering property \cite{MaPa1}have been obtained.)
-In the present paper, adopting a similar approach, we show how to obtain a Weyl law for a class of SMGES systems that includes and generalizes the QRM.
+(For the same class, also the meromorphic continuation of the spectral zeta-function \cite{Ma}, and a spectral quasi-clustering property \cite{MaPa1} have been obtained.)
+We next show how to obtain a Weyl law for a class of systems that includes and generalizes the QRM.

 As already remarked, QRM is not an SMGES, in that, although the system is principally scalar, the semiprincipal symbol cannot be smoothly diagonalized in the class $S^m(\mathbb{R}^n;\mathsf{M}_N)$.
 However, we may construct a perturbation that will be used to find spectral asymptotics of the class of systems we are interested in.